animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-So far, outside of PDX, our discussion has centered around configuring Apache Geode’s more administrative functions: creating a cache instance, starting embedded services, enabling logging and statistics, configuring PDX, and using `gemfire.properties` to affect low-level configuration and behavior.
+So far, outside of PDX, our discussion has centered around configuring Apache Geode's more administrative functions: creating a cache instance, starting embedded services, enabling logging and statistics, configuring PDX, and using `gemfire.properties` to affect low-level configuration and behavior.
 While all these configuration options are important, none